thewh1teagle/phonikud/README.md

 - Expand dates into text with niqqud
 - Expand numbers into text with niqqud
 - Mixed English in Hebrew with fallback
-- Dictionaries with words, symbols, emojies
+- Dictionaries with words, symbols, emojis

 ## Limitiation